chunchau/jeopardy_game/readme.md

 Try the app! https://itsericchau.github.io/jeopardy-champions/

-# Currently login and statstic features unavailiable as database is not hosted.
+# Currently login and statstic features unavailable as database is not hosted.
 - Questions are still working just no logs.

 # Jeopardy